Doing well vs Living well

 I embarked on a solo trip to Europe where I spent 8 weeks traveling across 7 countries.
 It was one of the most amazing experiences I’ve ever had… and the tremendous feeling of peace and wonder is something that will stay with me for the rest of my life.

 None of this would have been possible if I was handcuffed to a day job, or couldn’t leave my trading desk.

 Who is Chris Lee?

 That’s me.
 I’m the guy writing all the posts on this site.
 I was born in Singapore, and am now living in various parts of Asia (currently in

 And from what I know, 3 of them have disappeared from the face of the earth — their companies have closed down and nobody knows where they are or what happened to them.

 So it was through years of head-banging trial-and-error, a few gut-wrenching episodes of massive losses, a LOT of thinking and reflection, and a couple of helpful books along the way that I managed to claw my way back from blowing up 5 trading accounts, to breakeven, to profitability.
 It was a slow and painful journey.

-I began trading in 2005, but it wasn’t until 2010 that I got my act together and begin making enough money to replace my full time job.
+I began trading in 2005, but it wasn’t until 2010 that I got my act together and made enough money to replace my full time job.

-After seeing consistent results that could comfortably pay the bills, I decided to quit my job in December 2011 and haven’t looked back since.
+After seeing consistent results that could comfortably pay the bills, I quit my job in December 2011.

 One of the best things about this blog is that it allows me to communicate with people all around the world who share the passion of trading for a living.
-This has a rewarding experience on many levels, and I intend to keep at it for as long as it keeps me growing.
+This has been a rewarding experience on many levels, and I intend to keep doing it for as long as it keeps me growing.